 Living in Switzerland, Franco Martinig has always tried to conciliate his interest for software development and literature.
 In parallel with its consulting activities, he created in 1993 the Methods & Tools magazine, a free PDF publication that covers all aspects of software development, and in 2009 the web site SoftwareTestingMagazine.com that presents software testing knowledge, resources and news.

 Franco Martinig (F.M.): I mostly worked in teams where people performed multiple activities: requirements, development, testing.
 This fosters the knowledge of the business by the developer, which I think is an important asset.
 It is also an organization that limits the loss of information that occurs when you have business analyst talking to the end users and then transmitting information to a developer and a tester.
 I recognize however that it could be sometimes difficult for developers to “break” their own code.
-Tests performed by other people are important to get an external view on your application.
+Tests performed by other people are important to get an external view on your application, website QA testing just needs to be done by other people to avoid bias.
 I am however always surprised when people argue that unit testing your own code is useless.
 It is always easier and cheaper to catch a mistake on freshly produced code than to discover what went wrong later in the development cycle.

 One of the current trends in software is the adoption of Agile approaches that should improve team collaboration and responsibility.
 The frequent delivery of working software is a challenge for software development teams and a true Agile “behavior” can be difficult to implement.
 Agile software testing techniques are helping to improve the quality of developed software and the visibility of software testing.
 Test-Driven Development (TDD) and Behavior-Driven Development (BDD) are two techniques that use tests as a support and validation for the coding and requirements activities.
 The adoption of these techniques is also made easier by the development of solid open source software testing tools for unit testing (the xUnit family or various mock frameworks) and functional testing (Selenium, Cucumber, etc.).